Marc-Hanson/challenge-two/README.md

 - **The Heading**

-  - Featured at the top of the page, the heading is used to welcome the user to the page.
-Once the dice have been rolled the heading will display the winner or loser of the game.
+  - Featured at the top of the page, the heading is used to provide basic instruction to the user.
+This is updated throughout the project to show the current level the user has reached.

 ![Heading](assets/images/readme/heading.jpg)

 - **The Game Area**

-  - This section will display the outcomes of both the players dice and your opponents dice.
+  - This section will display the four game buttons, which fade out and in to show the next button in the sequence.
+A sound will play when the button is clicked and addition feedback is provided by briefly changing the buttons colour on click.

 ![Game](assets/images/readme/game.jpg)

 - **Instructions**

-  - This section gives the user playing instructions and the rules of the game.
+  - Once the game is over, the heading is changed to display a 'Game Over' message and ask the user to press a button if they wish to play again.

 ![Instructions](assets/images/readme/instructions.jpg)

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

-- Scoreboard
+- Scoreboard to show high scorers for the day.
-- Event Listeners to allow a click on the dice instead of page refresh.
+- Light/dark mode.
+- Themed colours and background for different holidays and events.

 ## Testing